-You may think of your shower drain pipe as just a drain opening that water escapes through.
-But your shower system has many components that work together to ensure the influential travel of water to your sewer drain through your pipes.
+You may think of your shower drain pipe as just a drain opening through which water escapes.
+But your shower system has many components that work together to ensure the effective travel of water to your sewer drain through your pipes.

-The shower drains are carefully designed to ensure that sewer gases do not return to the washroom, emitting unpleasant odours.
+The shower drains are carefully designed to prevent sewer gases from returning to the washroom and emitting unpleasant odours.

 It also ensures that water does not build up and flood when you shower, so let’s get into how a shower drain works.